R0n12/Lease-Finder/README.md

 5. Run command `rake db:reset` to get the seed data
 6. Visit `localhost:3000` in Firefox, and you should be on our home page

-If any unexpected issues arise, please contact the Groovy Ruby Support Team and we would be happy to assist you in setting up the Web App

 ### How to Execute Test Cases
 Testing documentation is written in text files in the `leaseFinder/test/` directory